Harry Frankfurt: Moral responsibility and principle of alternative possibilities

 The term "moral responsibility" refers to the forward-looking moral obligation to perform certain actions and to the backward-looking status of being worthy of blame or praise for having done something or having failed to do so.
 An important principle in this regard is the principle of alternative possibilities.
 It states that "a person is morally responsible for what she has done only if she could have done otherwise".
 Having this ability to do otherwise is usually associated with having free will.
 So under normal circumstances, a person is morally responsible for stealing someone's lunch at the cafeteria.
 However, this may not be the case under special circumstances, for example, if a neurological disorder compelled them to do it.
 Frankfurt has rejected the principle of alternative possibilities based on a series of counterexamples, the so-called "Frankfurt cases".
 In one example, Allison's father has implanted a computer chip in Allison's head without her knowing.
 This chip would force Allison to walk her dog.
 However, Allison freely decides to do so and the chip is thus not activated.
 Frankfurt argues that, in this case, Allison is morally responsible for walking her dog even though she lacked the ability to do otherwise.
 The crux of this and similar cases is that the agent is morally responsible because he/she acted in accordance with his/her own will.
 This is so despite the fact that, usually unbeknownst to the agent, there was no real alternative.
 This line of thought has led Frankfurt to advocate a form of compatibilism: If free will and moral responsibility do not depend on the ability to do otherwise, then they could even exist in a fully deterministic world.
 Frankfurt cases have provoked a significant discussion of the principle of alternative possibilities.
 However, not everyone agrees that they are successful at disproving it.

+Equality

+Frankfurt rejected economic equality as an intrinsically valuable moral ideal, arguing instead that what matters morally is whether people have enough.
+He termed this view the "doctrine of sufficiency": if everyone had sufficient resources, differences in wealth would not in themselves be morally significant.
+He also argued that treating equality as an end in itself could be alienating, since it encourages people to assess their circumstances by comparison with others rather than by reference to their own needs and what would make their lives satisfactory.
+For Frankfurt, sufficiency referred not merely to subsistence but to the resources required for a good life, although it did not imply that a person with enough could have no interest in acquiring more.
+His account has been criticized for leaving the threshold of sufficiency indeterminate and for aspects of its economic argument; Jason Koutoufaris-Malandrinos has suggested that Frankfurt's position may ultimately resemble a form of egalitarianism that permits economic differences within upper and lower limits more than a strict rejection of egalitarianism.